mMerlin/esduino/README.md

 To evolve and expand as time and other resources permit.

-The intended way to view the project content is through the [project github pages](https://mmerlin.github.io/esduino/).
+The intended way to view the project descriptions amd documentation is through the [project github pages](https://mmerlin.github.io/esduino/).
 The content there is linked to allow easy browsing among topics.
+It also provides links to download individual files, or to jump to specific folders here in the project repository.

 GOALS: